sardinasystems/fleeting-plugin-openstack/README.md

    In that case manager VM should have two ports: external and that tenant network, so it will be able to connect to the worker instances.

-3. You should upload a special image with gitlab-runner and container runtime installed in it.
+3. You should upload a special image with container runtime installed in it.
-   For example we use [Fedora 38 with Podman](https://mirror.sardinasystems.com/images/Fedora-Cloud-Gitlab-Runner-38-1.6.x86_64.qcow2).
+   For example we use [Flatcar Linux](https://stable.release.flatcar-linux.net/amd64-usr/current/)

-4. You should generate SSH keypair which will be used my manager instance to connect to workers.
+4. *(Optional)* You should generate SSH keypair which will be used my manager instance to connect to workers.
    Public key must be added to Nova from the user.

+   Note: that key required only for Cloud-Init based images.
+For a Flatcar plugin can generate dynamic ssh key and pass it via Ignition script.

-Preparation of the resources could be done by Heat using [heat-stack.yaml](heat-stack.yaml).
+Preparation of the resources could be done by Heat using [heat/stack.yaml](heat/stack.yaml).
 But consider it as an example.

 Example runner config